AdityaJaiswal17/AdityaJaiswal17.github.io/_projects/fdm/1D_heat_diffusion_fdm.md

 </div>

-In the above figures, fig. 1 and fig. 2, the temperature profile is linear and hence matches with the 1D steady state heat equation.
+In the above figures, fig. 1 and fig. 2, the temperature profile is linear which is consistent with the analytical solution and hence matches with the 1D steady state heat equation.
 Thus, validating our code.